dezoito/dezoito.github.io/_posts/2021-09-07-react-mirror-backend-permissions.md

 ## Pre-requisites

-- A working backend RESTFul or GraphQL application that implements user authorization and permissions ([See Django's doc for a reference](https://docs.djangoproject.com/en/3.2/topics/auth/default/#topic-authorization)).
+- A working RESTFul or GraphQL backend application that implements user authorization and permissions ([See Django's doc for a reference](https://docs.djangoproject.com/en/3.2/topics/auth/default/#topic-authorization)).

 - A React web application as the frontend for the above system.

-- The React application has to have some global state management solution (Redux, Zustand, MobX or Context API, for example);
+- The React application has to have a global state management solution implemented (Redux, Zustand, MobX or Context API, for example);

 <br/>

 ## The Problem

-Frameworks like Django make it easy to assign permissions to users/groups, and let only authorized users - the ones that have such permissions or are in those groups - perform certain actions or even see certain content.
+Frameworks like Django make it easy to assign permissions to users and groups, and let only **authorized** users - the ones that have such permissions or are in those groups - perform certain actions or even see certain content.

-Some trivial, generic examples:
+Some trivial, generic examples of authorization rules:

 - Only people in the "Moderators" or "Admin" groups can delete posts or ban users in discussion boards.

 - Only users in the "Data Scientists" group with the "Create Experiment" permission can create new Machine Learning experiments.

-- Only "Data Scientists" with the permission "Run Any experiment" and members of the "Admin" group can list and run all experiments.
+- Only users with the permission "Run Any experiment" and members of the "Admin" group can list and run all experiments.

 As you can see, we want to implement some granularity where we can filter users by **group membership**, **assigned permissions**, or a combination of **both**.